A Jewish Heritage Tour of China

 We have designed this tour to ensure that you are seeing the best Jewish sites at intervals of travel that are in accordance with the Jewish faith.
-In Beijing, for example, we suggest planning your trip to arrive in time to reach your hotel before sunset on Friday; the next morning you will take a leisure shopping walking tour in the hotel surroundings, which will not involve any motorized transport.
+In Beijing, for example, we suggest planning your trip to arrive in time to reach your hotel before sunset on Friday; the next morning you will take a leisure shopping walking tour in the hotel surroundings, which will not involve any motorised transport.
 After Beijing, you will spend nights in Harbin and Kaifeng, and arrive in Shanghai on Thursday evening.
 On Saturday, you will take a heritage walking tour through the city, which will not involve any motorized transport.

 Come with us on a life-changing experience, guided by our top Jewish experts and guides, staying in carefully selected luxury hotels in each location and experience China differently!